mike14747/next-with-auth/README.md

 }
 ```

-Install this folder/file structure (include the last blank line and you won't have to hit enter after pasting it into the terminal):
+Install this folder/file structure (include the last blank line and you won't have to hit enter after pasting it into the terminal). **NOTE**: This was the folder/file structure before I used the new appDir and typescript.

 ```bash
 touch .env